-Although Xanax has a legitimate medical function, abusing it is common.
-Sadly, many people struggle with a Xanax addiction, leading to unpleasant, sometimes life-threatening side effects.
+Although Xanax has a legitimate medical function, abusing it is widespread.
+Sadly, many people struggle with a Xanax addiction, leading to unpleasant or sometimes life-threatening side effects.
 Fortunately, learning the signs of a Xanax addiction can ensure that those who need medical support get the necessary help.

 Poor Motor Coordination